Neurovasculature of the rectum and anal canal

 The following video tutorial will explain the anatomy and course of the three anorectal arteries and veins.

 The innervation or rectum and anal canal is a bit more complex, involving an intrinsic and an extrinsic component.

 - The intrinsic component is the enteric nervous system, consisting of the submucosal (Meissner’s) and myenteric (Auerbach’s) plexuses which control the peristaltic contractions and mucous secretions.

 - The extrinsic component for the rectum and upper part of anal canal is the autonomic nervous system.
 It consists of the sympathetic and parasympathetic portions which are in control of inducing/containing the defecation.
-In a nutshell, the autonomic nerves synapse within the superior and inferior hypogastric plexes which give off the corresponding branches to the rectum and upper portion of anal canal.
+In a nutshell, the autonomic nerves synapse within/pass through the superior and inferior hypogastric plexuses which give off branches to the rectum and upper portion of anal canal.

 - The lower portion of anal canal is extrinsically supplied by the somatic nervous system via the pudendal nerve.
 The somatic innervation imposes the conscious control of the defecation by controlling the external anal sphincter.

 The following video tutorial integrates the anatomy and innervation of the rectum and anal canal.

 Take our quiz to practice and reinforce what you have learned throughout the video.

 Feeling ready to integrate and solidify your knowledge?
 Try out this fully customizable quiz about the anatomy of the whole large intestine.